walterxie/MEP-tutorial/README.md

 <br>

-We have chosen options that produce the same number of samples but with an better ESS.
+We have chosen options that produce the same number of samples but with a larger ESS.
-There is still auto-correlation between the samples but `>200` effectively independent samples will now provide a very good estimate of the posterior distribution.
+There is still auto-correlation between the samples but `>200` effectively independent samples will now provide a better estimate of the posterior distribution.
 There are no obvious trends in the plot which would suggest that the MCMC has not yet converged, and there are no significant long range fluctuations in the trace which would suggest poor mixing.

-As we are satisfied with the mixing we can now move on to one of the parameters of interest: substitution rate.
+As we are satisfied with the mixing, we can now move on to one of the parameters of interest: the substitution rate.
 Select `clockRate` in the left-hand table.
 This is the average substitution rate across all sites in the alignment.
 Now choose the density plot by selecting the tab labeled `Marginal Density`.
 This shows a plot of the marginal